519 BCE: Darius had “a crown made for Zerubbabel out of gold sent by Jews in Babylon.”

 2011: Andrea Meislin Gallery is scheduled to host a reception in honor Naomi Leshem to mark the opening of Between Zones, an exhibition of the work of this acclaimed Israeli photographer.

 2011: A group of national religious youth, known as “Ra'ananim” [waking up], plans to launch a campaign today against buying fruits, especially figs, from Turkey for the upcoming Tu B'Shvat holiday.
+Almost all of the figs in Israel are imported, creating a problem for Jews who want to keep the holiday Zionist and also recite a blessing on the Biblical fruits of Israel, one of which is the fig.

 2011: In an unprecedented step, some twenty senior Israeli ambassadors sent a letter to Prime Minister Benjamin Netanyahu today, asking him to intervene in the Foreign Ministry workers' strike "in order to save Israel's foreign service."